daniel3303/UnoAI/README.md

 # UNO AI - Reinforcement Learning Training Environment

-A comprehensive UNO card game implementation with AI agents trained using Proximal Policy Optimization (PPO).
+A UNO card game implementation with AI agents trained using Proximal Policy Optimization (PPO).
 This project provides a complete training environment for developing intelligent UNO players with support for multi-agent scenarios, self-play training, and real-time visualization.

 ## 🎮 Features